 The United Nations has declared July 30 the World Day Against Trafficking in Persons in order to continue raising awareness about the scope of modern day slavery on a global scale.
-505 GET FREE is joining in the efforts in New Mexico with an awareness campaign of our own.
-We have created a brochure to be distributed to individuals and businesses, which you can download here to print out and help spread the word!
+505 GET FREE is joining in the efforts in New Mexico with an awareness campaign of our own, and we have created a brochure to be distributed to individuals and businesses,

 The Life Link's Anti-Human Trafficking Initiative and the New Mexico Attorney General's Office was honored to host a delegation from Kazakhstan who were interested in sharing information about working with human trafficking in different parts of the world.
 Guests included Tastemir Abishev, Secretary of Human Rights of the Republic of Kazahstan, Khadicha Abysheva, President of the Legal Center of Women's Initiatives (Sana Sezim, www.migrant-help.org), and Nina Balabayeva, Director of the Center for Social and Psychological Rehabilitation and Adaption.